Juice (1992 film): Plot

 Later, Bishop confronts and kills Radames, then plans to frame Q for his murders in order to cover his tracks.
 Fearful of Bishop, Q resorts to buying a gun for his own protection.
 Meanwhile, Bishop confronts Steel in an alley, accusing him of disloyalty, and shoots him.
 However, Steel survives the attack and is rushed to the hospital, where he informs Q's girlfriend Yolanda about Bishop and his plan to frame Q. Frustrated with the troubles brought upon him, Q throws his gun into the river and decides to confront Bishop unarmed.
-Q and Bishop meet, where a fight and a chase ensue.
+Q and Bishop meet, where a fight and a chase ensue when Bishop shoots Q in the left arm.

-Q is subsequently chased into a building where a party is being held, where Bishop begins firing into a group of partygoers in an attempt to hit Q, but Q escapes unharmed.
-Q manages to disarm Bishop while he is distracted, and he pursues Bishop to a roof of a high-rise building.
-As the two get into a physical altercation, Bishop eventually falls off the ledge, but is caught by Q. Bishop begs Q not to let go, but Q eventually loses his grip, and Bishop falls to his death.
+Q is subsequently chased into a building where a party is being held.
+While in an elevator, Bishop begins firing into a group of partygoers in an attempt to hit Q. The partygoers push Bishop out of the elevator, but Q escapes while still harmed from earlier in the chase.
+Q manages to disarm Bishop while he is distracted, and one of the partygoers grabs the gun that Bishop used to shoot Q. He pursues Bishop to a roof of a high-rise building.
+As the two get into a physical altercation, Bishop eventually falls off the ledge, but is caught by Q. Bishop begs Q not to let go, but Q eventually loses his grip instead, and Bishop falls to his death.

 As Q is leaving the rooftop, a crowd from the party gathers to see what happened.
-One of the people in the crowd turns to Q and says, "Yo, you got the juice now, man."
-Q turns to look at him, shakes his head in disgust, and walks away.
+An acquaintance in the crowd turns to Q and says, "Yo, you got the juice now, man."
+Q turns to look at him, shakes his head in disgust and trudges away.

+The final scene of the film flashes back to Bishop, Q, Raheem, and Steel in happier times.
+As the credits roll, it's revealed Q continued his musical career and managed to get a remix on the radio.

-Alternate Ending
+Alternate ending

-In the alternate ending, instead of Bishop accidentally falling to his death, he purposely decides to let go after hearing approaching police sirens.
+In the alternate ending, instead of Bishop accidentally falling to his death, he voluntarily loses grip of Q's hand after hearing approaching police sirens.
+Bishop states that he "ain’t going to jail."

 Cast

 Production

 The movie was filmed between March and April 1991.
 Daryl Mitchell, Treach, Money-B, and Donald Faison had auditioned for the role of Roland Bishop, but none were considered right for the role.
-Tupac Shakur accompanied Money-B to the audition and asked producer Neal H. Moritz to read.
-He was given 15 minutes to rehearse before his audition, and ultimately secured the role of Roland Bishop.
+Shakur accompanied Money-B to the audition and asked producer Neal H. Moritz to read.
+He was given 15 minutes to rehearse before the audition and secured the role.
 Treach and Faison landed cameo roles as a rival gang member and a high school student, respectively.